Melatonin64/eko-js-guide/README.md

 - Separating any reserved word (such as `else` or `catch`) from a closing curly brace (`}`) that precedes it on that line.
 - Before any open curly brace (`{`)
     + Exception: Do not use a space before an object literal that is the first argument of a function or the first element in an array literal (e.g. `foo({a: [{c: 'd'}]})`).
+- Separating the braces of a single line object literal from its contents (i.e. `{ color: 'white' }`).
 - On both sides of any binary (e.g. `-`, `&&`, `+=`) or ternary (`cond ? a : b`) operator.
 - After a comma (`,`) or semicolon (`;`).
 Note that spaces are *never* allowed before these characters.
 - After the colon (`:`) in an object literal.